cjburkey01/BulletLang/README.md

 * `clean` - cleans up any previous builds (it can be ommitted if this is the first execution of the `mvn` command in this diretory).
 * `compile` - compiles the Antlr source files into Java and the java source files into their `.class` equivalents.
-* `inject:inject` - injects the project information into the alread-compiled Java files.
+* `inject:inject` - injects the project information into the already-compiled Java files.
 * `package` - Builds the class files and dependencies into a single executable Jar file.

 ## Packaging to EXE from Source